Florida hires La-Lafayette coach Napier to replace Mullen

 AP Sports Writer

-Florida hired Louisiana-Lafayette’s Billy Napier on Sunday to be the Gators’ next football coach.
+Florida went back to Nick Saban’s coaching tree in hopes of finding its next great coach.

-The move ends a quick process that landed Florida its top target one week after it fired Dan Mullen.
+The Gators hired Louisiana-Lafayette’s Billy Napier on Sunday, ending a quick process that landed them their top target a week after firing Dan Mullen.

 The 42-year-old Napier will remain with the Ragin Cajuns (11-1) this week as they prepare to host Appalachian State (10-2) in the Sun Belt Conference championship game Saturday.
 He is 39-12 in four seasons in Lafayette, including 32-5 the past three years.